Domestic Violence Lawyers in Hillsboro

 Domestic violence involves any type of violence, threat, or harmful action committed against a person with whom you share a residence.
 This may include a romantic partner or spouse, but it could also involve another person within the residence.

-In a domestic violence case, it is extremely difficult to know the truth of the situation without being present at the moment.
+In a domestic violence situation, it is extremely difficult to know the truth of the situation without being present at the moment.
 These types of situations can often get out of hand, such as when you and another individual are arguing and someone hears or sees something out of context.
 At Cornerstone Law Group, we believe you should have the opportunity to tell your side of the story.
+Understanding the diverse forms of domestic abuse is crucial, as they can range from physical aggression to emotional manipulation.
+This understanding can guide affected individuals in seeking appropriate legal redress and support.

 Is Domestic Violence a Felony in Oregon?